jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 [Repealed]

 ### 14 Proceedings of Electoral Commission
-The provisions of Schedule 1 shall have effect in relation to the Electoral Commission and its proceedings.
+The provisions of Schedule 1 shall have effect in relation to the Electoral Commission established by section 4 and its proceedings.

 ### 15 Annual report
 [Repealed]